Direwolfesp/crackmes/easyjerk/solution.md

   in `./solve.nu`) that applies the `transform` function for every printable ASCII character, checks if it matches with the string and stores it in the result.

-  This bruteforce solution came to be pretty fast, as the search window is already pretty small thanks to the static analysis done previously.
+  This bruteforce solution turned out to be pretty fast, as the search window is already pretty small thanks to the static analysis done previously.
   ```nu
   > : timeit { ./solve.nu }